pancake423/custom-homepage/README.md

 ### Other Browsers

  Most (all?) browsers support custom homepages.
 Look up specific instructions online if you're having trouble.

-## 3.
-Visit your new homepage at least once before closing the terminal.
-The page has a service worker that will let it run offline after it has been loaded once.

 # Attributions